-The New York State English as a Second Language Achievement Test (NYSESLAT) is designed to annually assess the English language proficiency of all English Language Learners/Multilingual Learners (ELLs/MLLs) enrolled in Grades K-12 in New York State schools.
-The test provides the State and schools with important information about the English language development of ELLs/MLLs, and is part of the State's compliance with federal laws that mandate the annual assessing and monitoring of the English language proficiency of all ELLs/MLLs.
-The results of the 2019 NYSESLAT will drive the provision of ELL/MLL services in Bilingual Education and English as a New Language programs for the 2019-20 school year as prescribed in Commissioner's Regulations Part 154-2 and 154-3.
+The New York State English as a Second Language Achievement Test (NYSESLAT) is designed to annually assess the English language proficiency of all English Language Learners (ELLs) enrolled in Grades K-12 in New York State schools.
+The test provides the State and schools with important information about the English language development of ELLs and is part of the State's compliance with federal laws that mandate the annual assessment and monitoring of the English language proficiency of all ELLs.
+The results of the NYSESLAT will determine the levels of service ELLs will receive in Bilingual Education and English as a New Language programs for the 2021-22 school year as prescribed in Commissioner's Regulations Part 154-2 and 154-3.

-About the 2019 NYSESLAT
+About the NYSESLAT

-The 2019 NYSESLAT is aligned to the Linguistic Demands of grade-level instruction delivered to ELLs/MLLs based on the New York State Learning Standards.

-New York State Learning Standards and the New Language Arts Progressions
+The NYSESLAT is aligned to the Linguistic Demands of grade-level instruction delivered to ELLs based on the New York State learning standards.
+As part of the Bilingual Common Core Initiative (BCCI), the Linguistic Demands are presented in the New Language Arts Progressions.